M-J-Robbins/good-email-code/email-code/template.md

 <![endif]-->
 {% endhighlight %}
 This code helps rendering on Windows versions of Outlook desktop.
-`<!--[if mso]> <![endif]-->` This if statement means this code is only visible to Windows versions of Outlook desktop.
+* `<!--[if mso]> <![endif]-->` This if statement means this code is only visible to Windows versions of Outlook desktop.
-`<o:AllowPNG/>` This improves support for PNG images.
+* `<o:AllowPNG/>` This improves support for PNG images.
-`<o:PixelsPerInch>96</o:PixelsPerInch>` This will improve rendering on machines that have a higher DPI set, this is often the case for Windows machines that have higher than standard resolution  monitors.
+* `<o:PixelsPerInch>96</o:PixelsPerInch>` This will improve rendering on machines that have a higher DPI set, this is often the case for Windows laptops that have higher than standard resolution monitors, or users who have chosen to increase the DPI.

 ## Style
 {% highlight html %}